sudeepdino008/golinks2/README.md

 - ✅  list subdirectories (for example, when you do `go/ref`).
 - edit and delete url.
 - ✅  authenticated logins.
 - have the bookmarks associated with each user.

-This is meant to be a playground for trying new tech, so there'll be a lot of bells and whistles not necessary for the project, but the above fundamental aim should always work.

 ## More ideas:
 - add logging framework